-For silica sand projects, outdoor lighting plays a critical role for the safety of workers employed during night-time hours.
-Low luminance contributes to the disproportionate number of fatal motor vehicle injuries occurring after dark (Plainis et. al., 2006 and Wanvik, P.O., 2009).
-However, on-going research indicates night-time light emissions also have environmental and human health impacts.
+Outdoor does serve an important role for the safety of workers employed during night-time hours.
+For example, low luminance contributes to the disproportionate number of fatal motor vehicle injuries occurring after dark (Plainis et. al., 2006 and Wanvik, P.O., 2009).
+However, on-going research indicates that night-time light emissions also have environmental and human health impacts.

-Ecologists are beginning to research and better understand some of the impacts of artificial night lighting.
+Ecologists are beginning to better understand some of the impacts of artificial night lighting.
 Impacts, such as the deaths of migratory birds around tall lighted structures, are better known (Evans-Ogden, 1996).
 Other more subtle influences of light pollution, such as the influence on behavior and impacts to community of ecology of species, are less well recognized (Longcore and Rich, 2004 and Buchanan, 1993).
 Medical research is just starting to link health impacts to the disruption of circadian rhythms and sleep deprivation (Stevens et. al, 2004,).

 Furthermore, dark starry nights, like natural landscapes, forests, clean water, wildlife, and unpolluted air are valued by residents and communities.
 Ambient light pollution by man-made light is one of the most rapidly increasing alterations to the natural environment (Cinzano et al., 2001).
-The first World Atlas of artificial night sky brightness (seen in figure 1) produced by Cinzano et al indicates that all of southern Minnesota is impacted by ambient, night-time light levels.
+The first World Atlas of artificial night sky brightness (seen in figure 1) produced by

+Cinzano et al indicates that all of southern Minnesota is impacted by ambient, night-time light levels.